Before you go, why not get a free pest control quote...

-If you have ever accidentally stumbled upon a yellow jacket's nest, you know firsthand how unpleasant the experience can be.
-Yellow jackets will fiercely defend their nests from potential or immediate threats.
-They attack in force and have the potential to be deadly, so it is important to take measures to protect yourself and your family.
+If you have ever accidentally stumbled upon a yellow jacket’s nest, you know firsthand how unpleasant the experience can be.
+Yellowjackets will fiercely defend their nests from potential or immediate threats.
+They attack in force and have the potential to be deadly, so it is essential to take measures to protect yourself and your family.

 When hunting or scavenging for food, yellow jackets aren’t apt to sting, but they are very territorial and will brutally defend their nests from threats.
 They can sting multiple times and have no fear despite their small size.

-Yellow jackets can be identified due to their small size and bright yellow and black coloration.
+Yellowjackets can be identified by their small size and bright yellow and black coloration.
 They average 10 to 16 millimeters in length.
 Although the distinctive black and yellow coloration is most common, they can also be black and white.
-Their wings match the length of their bodies and are positioned laterally to their bodies when the wings are at rest.
+Their wings are the length of their body and positioned laterally to their body when at rest.

-A yellow jacket nest can grow to contain thousands of female workers.
-During late summer to early fall, males will be born, and mating will happen.
+A yellow jacket nest can contain thousands of female workers.
+During late summer to early fall, males are born, and it is the time for mating.
 Once mating is over, fertilized queens will seek out a protected area where they can ride out the winter.
 In warmer climates, colonies can live through the winter and continue to grow in size.

 Depending on the species, the queen will either choose an underground or aerial location to nest.
-Nests that are located above ground are constructed of a paper-like material consisting of cellulose that has been chewed.
+Nests located above ground are constructed of a paper-like material consisting of chewed cellulose.
 These nests have a grayish tone to them and can be easily identified as a yellow jacket nest.
 They are often attached to trees, the eaves of houses, wall voids, attics, or bushes.

 Treating the nest at night when the entire colony has returned from their daily routines will be the most effective approach.
-After using the spray, dust should be used to prevent any further activity in the area of the nest.
+After using the spray, dust the area of the nest to prevent any further activity.
 If there is still activity at the nest the next day, you may have to repeat the treatment several times until you have killed all of the yellow jackets.

-Finding and eliminating yellow jacket nests earlier in the summer is best, as their colony won't be as big then as it will be near the end of the summer.
-Another advantage of eliminating them sooner rather than later is that you will be able to prevent the production of males.
-This will prevent the yellow jackets from mating, helping to curb the number of fertilized queens in the coming year.
+It is best to find and remove yellow jacket nests in the early months of summer when their colony won’t be as large as it will be near the end of summer.
+Removing them sooner rather than later will prevent the production of males and prevent yellow jackets from mating and helping to curb the number of fertilized queens in the coming year.

 When contemplating how to get rid of yellow jackets, it is best to consult a professional pest control agency.
-Expert technicians can identify and neutralize the threat by utilizing methods that have been proven to eliminate yellow jacket infestations.
+Expert technicians can identify and neutralize the threat by utilizing proven methods to eliminate yellow jacket infestations.
 They have the protective equipment and specialty training necessary to combat this aggressive species of wasp.